October 4th, 2020

 Below I share several modalities that I used to heal the above and other personal traumas.

 classical chinese medicine view on emotional trauma

 Classical Chinese medicine has a number of different channel systems that aid us in healing.
-Those channel systems can be used to release the emotional trauma, aid us in staying present and moving forward, and help us to consolidate lost or scattered physical, energetic, emotional, and spiritual resources.
+Those channel systems can be used to release emotional trauma, aid us in staying present and moving forward, and help us to consolidate lost or scattered physical, energetic, emotional, and spiritual resources.

 When we work with the blood, we work with the emotions.
-More specifically, we work to release the emotions from the body and the mind.
+More specifically, we work to release emotions from the body and the mind.
 Through the use of this channel system, we dismiss the need to analyze and yield to healing.
-The result is physical, emotional and spiritual space and freedom.
+The result is physical, emotional, and spiritual space and freedom.

 For the women reading this, think about the emotional response and release you have around and during your menstrual cycle.
 Therein lies a direct correlation between the emotions and the blood.

 These treatments are precious and sacred within Classical Chinese medicine.
 They are meant to be given and received with compassion.

 Classical Chinese medicine takes into consideration the whole human; physical, mental, and spiritual bodies.
 While healing with Classical Chinese medicine through acupuncture, herbs, essential oils, and health coaching, inform your practitioner of any aspect that you are struggling with.
 It will help them to determine which channel system to use to support you in your healing.

 There are many modalities we can use to heal from traumas.
 Here I provide an overview.
 If you would like me to go into further detail about any of these, please contact me or comment below.

 - Do nothing.
 When we do nothing, we take space from analyzing, understanding, and processing.
 Simply being with is enough.
 To do nothing also honors whether or not we are ready to heal.
 If we are not ready, then we must honor that.